Skogarmadr/bachelor-thesis/chapters/01-introduction.md

 Chapter \ref{cryptography} introduces the security about cryptocurrencies in general as such the private and public key, the definition of hash and \ref{ecc} function and the steps to generate an address in Bitcoin and Ethereum.
 These aspects are important to know how digital signature and fingerprint are defined.

-Chapter \ref{atomic-swap-a-method-of-exchanging-different-cryptocurrencies} defined what is atomic sway by explaining its features such as atomicity, the difference with payment channels, and the security by \gls{htlc}.
+Chapter \ref{atomic-swap-a-method-of-exchanging-different-cryptocurrencies} defined what is atomic swap by explaining its features such as atomicity, the difference with payment channels, and the security by \gls{htlc}.

 Chapter \ref{protocol} covers all the analyze of the atomic swap protocol in detail, such as the limitation, the scenario, the prerequisites, and all the parameters of the hashed timelock contracts.